zborffs/Stone_Soup_GMPHD/README.md

 Completed
 ```
 A file called "output.mp4" should have been created.
 This video file is an visualization of the simulation.
 Note: It
 takes about 20 minutes to construct the video file.
-Comment out the line ```anim.save("output.mp4")```, and you should
-still be able to see the animation, it just won't save.

-## Background
-This repository implements a guidance algorithm for a swarm of UAVs for multi

-### Stonesoup Tutorials

 ## Resources
 [1] Tal Shima, Steven Rasmussen, *UAV Cooperative Decision and Control: Challenges and Practical Approaches*, 2009